jes-bro/robot_localization/README.md

     # first make sure that the particle weights are normalized
     self.normalize_particles()

-    # TODO: assign the latest pose into self.robot_pose as a geometry_msgs.Pose object
     # just to get started we will fix the robot's pose to always be at the origin

     confidences = []